JeyDi/docker-starter-kit/README.md

 All my knowledge, libraries and general project are inside this folder.

-Fell free to use this repo, but please cite my work.

-Let me know if you are using something here :)
+Let me know if you are using something here and it's useful or there are some problems :)

-## Coming soon:
+## Features

-- Documentation of this project
-- Better README
-- Streamlit
-- Airflow
+- Data: all related to database, etl, data system, etc...
+- Python: everything related to python
+- System: all about linux system, tools, procedure, useful scripts, ...